obetomuniz/oss/.github/PULL_REQUEST_TEMPLATE.md

-This PR changes introduce...
+This PR introduces...

 ## Demo

-_If applicable, add here screenshots and videos with the changes_
+_If applicable, add here screenshots and videos with the changes._

 Fixes #